guillecarrillo/proteoparc/documentation/tutorial.md

 python3 proteoparc.py -p mammalia_enamelome -t 40674 -g enamelome.txt
 ```

 In this case, we are downloading enamel proteins for all the mammalian species.
 The argument `-g` indicates the path to a list of 15 enamel genes to focus the search.
-Remember that you can see all the output explanation is in the [**Code Overview**](documentation/code.md) manual.
+Remember that you can see all the output explanation in the [**Code Overview**](documentation/code.md) manual.

 ## All the pipeline arguments